-Research connected to Cavis Wirecath pressure guide wire
+Research related to Cavis Wirecath

 Clinical importance of simple and accurate CFR measurements